 Psoriasis is an autoimmune disease that affects your skin.
-An autoimmune disease is a condition in which your immune system attacks your body.
+Autoimmune diseases are conditions in which your immune system attacks your body.
 In the case of psoriasis, your skin cells multiply too quickly.

-The “revved up” life cycle of skin cells causes a variety of symptoms that you’ll see on your skin.
-The symptoms range from scaly, silvery lesions and red patches to areas of pus-filled sores.
-The symptoms depend on the type of psoriasis you have.
-Inverse psoriasis is one type of psoriasis.
+The faster life cycle of skin cells causes a variety of symptoms that you’ll see on your skin.
+These range from scaly, silvery lesions and red patches to areas of pus-filled sores.

 What is inverse psoriasis?

-Inverse psoriasis is also called intertriginous psoriasis.
-People who have inverse psoriasis often have another form of the disease, such as plaque psoriasis, on other parts of their body.
-While raised lesions of dry, scaly skin — the hallmark sign of plaque psoriasis — often covers large sections of your body, inverse psoriasis tends to be limited to smaller patches.
+People who have inverse psoriasis often have another form as well, like plaque psoriasis, on other parts of their body.
+While raised lesions of dry, scaly skin — a key sign of plaque psoriasis — often cover large sections of your body, inverse psoriasis tends to appear in smaller patches.

 Inverse psoriasis is known for its red, shiny, smooth rash.
 Unlike the scales, pustular spots, and crusting skin associated with other forms of psoriasis, the rash caused by inverse psoriasis is neither raised nor dry.

 Inflamed patches of skin are sometimes moist to the touch.
 You may feel irritation, itching, or both in areas that are affected by inverse psoriasis.

 You’re also at risk to develop a yeast infection in the skin folds due to the moist environment.
 The red lesions generally cover very large areas within your skin folds.

 Inverse psoriasis is caused by an abnormality in your immune system, just like other autoimmune diseases.
 But moisture (in the form of sweating) and friction can trigger the symptoms of this particular type of psoriasis.